Increase your chances of conception with IUI

 What can I expect during intrauterine insemination?

-Before intrauterine insemination, you may take fertility medications that help the ovules to mature and prepare to be fertilized.
-Our fertility doctors will do the insemination procedure during ovulation (when the ovaries release an egg).
-Sometimes, they may give you hormones that activate ovulation.
-They will determine exactly when you are ovulating and prepared for the procedure to make the most of your chances of achieving pregnancy.
-Your partner or donor collects the semen sample at home or at the doctor’s office.
+Before intrauterine insemination, you may take fertility medications that help your eggs mature and prepare for fertilization.
+Our fertility doctor will do the insemination procedure prior to ovulation (when the ovaries release an egg).
+The doctor may give you hormones that induce ovulation or determine exactly when you are ovulating to optimize your chances of achieving a pregnancy.
+Your partner collects the semen sample at home or at the doctor’s office.

-The sperm is prepared for insemination by a process called “sperm washing”, in which a concentrated amount of healthy sperm is extracted.
+The sperm is prepared for insemination by a process called “sperm washing”, in which a concentrated amount of motile sperm is isolated.
 Sperm washing also removes chemicals in the semen that can cause reactions in the uterus and make it harder for you to get pregnant.
-If you use sperm from a sperm bank donor, these institutions usually send the sperm to the doctor’s office that is previously “washed” and ready for insemination.
+If you use frozen sperm from a donor bank, the sample may already be prewashed and arrive at the doctor’s office ready for the insemination.
 During the intrauterine insemination procedure, the doctor slides a thin, flexible tube into the uterus through the cervix.

-Use a small syringe to insert sperm through the tube directly into the uterus.
-Pregnancy occurs when a sperm fertilizes an egg, and the fertilized egg is implanted in the lining of the uterus.
-The insemination procedure is done in the doctor’s office or in a fertility clinic, and it only takes between 5 and 10 minutes.
+A small syringe is used to insert sperm through the tube directly into the uterus.
+Pregnancy occurs when a sperm fertilizes an egg, and the fertilized egg implants in the lining of the uterus.
+The insemination procedure is performed in the doctor’s office or in a fertility clinic, and it only takes between 5 and 10 minutes.

 It is very fast and you don’t need anesthesia.
 Intrauterine insemination is generally not painful, but in some cases, mild cramping occurs.

 You may experience mild cramping after the procedure.
 The doctor may advise you to avoid strenuous activities for the rest of the day.
 You may also be instructed to take medications to support implantation and early stages of pregnancy.

 Take the next step